- Patients have a legal right to request access to their medical records and this has been the case for many years.

-Information about third parties should be redacted, unless you are able to get consent from the person named.
+Information about third parties should be redacted, unless you can get consent from the person named.
 Information about the patient written by other healthcare professionals involved in their treatment may be disclosed.
-The MDU has further advice on third party redactions here.
+Read our guide on third-party redactions.

 Communicating with patients

 According to the ICO your organisation needs to be satisfied and have confirmed the identity of the requester (or the person the request is made on behalf of).
 The time limits for responding to a SAR only begin when the organisation receives the requested verification.
 This verification should however be requested promptly.

 The ICO's guidance also confirms that: 'You are expected to give the individual additional information to aid their understanding, if the requested personal data is not in a form that they can easily understand.
 However, this is not meant to be onerous and you are not expected to translate information or decipher unintelligible written notes.